 - The Hartman Project Demonstration of inhomogeneous magnetic field gradient force for fuelless transportation.

-- Magnetic Energy Converter Advocacy for the Godin and Roshchin team (AIAA 2001-3660) whose invention combines homopolar and electrogravitic technology.
+- Magnetic Energy Converter Report available on the Godin and Roshchin project to replicate John Searl's work (AIAA 2001-3660), whose invention combines homopolar and electrogravitic technology.
 Detailed business plan is available from EPS, LLC.

 - Plasma Focus Fusion and patent preparation for Eric Lerner whose invention has achieved a billion degrees, satisfying their NASA nuclear propulsion grant criteria.
 See Business Plan for more details about energy applications.